sisrfeng/coc-wiki/F.A.Q.md

 ## Completion for function parameter not working.

-Completion for function parameter requries server send the completion as snippet, some language server doesn't support that.
+Completion for function parameter require server send the completion as snippet, some language server doesn't support that.

 ## Linting is slow.